Edinson Cavani: Boca Juniors

 On 29 July 2023, Cavani joined Boca Juniors on a free transfer and a deal running until December 2024.
 Two days later, Boca Juniors presented him at an unveiling ceremony as their new signing.
 On 9 August, he made his debut for the club in the 2023 Copa Libertadores round of 16 match against Nacional; ten days later he scored his first goal in a 3–1 home win over Platense in the Copa de la Liga Profesional.
 On 6 October he opened a 1–1 draw with Palmeiras in the semi-finals of the Libertadores; in the ensuing penalty shootout he missed Boca's first attempt, though the Xeneizes still advanced.
 He played in the 2–1 extra-time loss in the final to Fluminense at the Maracanã Stadium.

 On 3 March 2024, Cavani ended a goalscoring drought of nearly five months by netting a hat-trick in a 3–2 win over Belgrano de Córdoba in the Copa de la Liga Profesional.
 In October, he extended his contract until the end of 2026.
 He told Olé that he wished to retire at Boca Juniors.

+Boca Juniors terminated Cavani's contract in June 2026, after manager Rodolfo Arruabarrena stated he would not need his services as player of the senior team.
+Cavani bid farewell to Boca Juniors on 2 July after making 81 appearances and scoring 28 goals for the club.